tconbeer/harlequin/src/harlequin/tui/components/help_screen.md

 ### Results Viewer Bindings

+#### Switching Tabs
+- j: Switch to the previous tab.
+- k: Switch to the next tab.
 #### Moving the Cursor
 - up,down,left,right: Move the cursor one cell.
 - home: Move the cursor to the top of the current column.